Growth Can Be Good for Insurance

 Lubbock has quickly become the destination for franchise chains to reach new customers.
 However, restaurants aren’t the only business to rely on growth and population estimates from the Census.
 Insurance companies, some new to the region bring competition by writing new policies in Lubbock County for the first time.
 While existing carriers expand the number of adjusters and claim representatives.
 This affects insurance in two ways, claims become less expensive and insurance premiums become more affordable.

-Compare Lubbock County to Crosby County – with a population of just 6,059 and you’ll see how a bigger population benefits residents.
-There’s many more choices of insurance carriers in Lubbock with several not even serving nearby Crosbyton.
+Compare Lubbock County to Crosby County, Texas.
+Crosby Country has a population of just 6,059.
+We will see how a bigger population benefits residents.
+There’s many more choices of insurance carriers in Lubbock, with several not even serving nearby Crosbyton.

 Different types of insurance can be affected more than others.
 Health insurance becomes much more expensive in rural areas due to limited access.
 Specialty medical care and preventative healthcare may not be available for hundreds of miles.
 Even a routine emergency room visit costs thousands more as the distance to a hospital is greater.